aimfeld/ZendDiCompiler/README.md

 ),
 ```

 Now we can create the `ExampleController` in our application's module class.
-Since the `SharedInstance`
+Since the `ServiceC`
 dependency requires some complicated initialization, we need to initialize it and add it as a shared instance to
 DiWrapper.